nf-core/metatdenovo/docs/usage.md

 Other databases options for running the pipeline are:

--   Mmetsp (i.e. `--eukulele_db mmetsp`)
+-   MMETSP (`--eukulele_db mmetsp`)

--   GTDB (i.e. `--eukulele_db gtdb`) [not available yet]
+-   GTDB (`--eukulele_db gtdb`) [under development]

-PhyloDB and GTDB are recommended for prokaryotic datasets while mmetsp for eukaryotes although PhyoDB can be also recognize eukaryotes and can be used for this purpose.
+PhyloDB and GTDB are recommended for prokaryotic datasets and MMETSP for eukaryotes, although PhyoDB can be also recognize eukaryotes and can be used for this purpose.

-If you already have these databases ready in your working directory, you can redirect to the folder so the pipeline will not download the database
-(e.g. `--eukulele_dbpath your/path/database/`
+If you already have these databases ready in your working directory, you can redirect to the folder so the pipeline will not download the database (e.g. `--eukulele_dbpath your/path/database/`

 > Please, check the EUKulele documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)